ThoughtfulMind/PythonDataScienceProjects/README.md

 # PythonDataScienceProjects

-This repository contains data science projects.
+This repository contains data science projects and practice.